humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-04-xpath-in-javascript-part-3.md

     };
     xhr.send(null);

-This is the most-often used approach to loading XML into a JavaScript object, largely because it&#8217;s supported across all browsers.
+This is the most-often used approach to loading XML into a JavaScript object, largely because it's supported across all browsers.

 The third way to create an XML document in Internet Explorer is to use the `<xml>` tag.
 This proprietary extension allows you to embed XML right inside of an HTML page; Microsoft calls these [XML data islands][4].
 Using the `<xml>` tag requires that you either set its `src` attribute to an XML file or include the XML data inline.
 Examples: